aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 From what I understand, an index is computed for each of these three pollutants, and the air pollution index corresponds a combination of these three values.
 So the pollution index will keep being large if any of these pollutant concentrations remain large.

-Now theses pollutants have very different origins: NO2 is mainly related to road traffic and other fossil fuel combustion processes, PM10 to wood heating (in the suburb) and agriculture.
+Now theses pollutants have very different origins: NO2 is mainly related to road traffic and other fossil fuel combustion processes, PM10 to wood heating (in the suburb), agriculture,...
 O3 is more complex; here is a quote from [wikipedia](https://en.wikipedia.org/wiki/Ozone#Ozone_air_pollution):

 > Ozone precursors are a group of pollutants, predominantly those emitted during the combustion of fossil fuels.
 Ground-level ozone pollution (tropospheric ozone) is created near the Earth's surface by the action of daylight UV rays on these precursors.
 The ozone at ground level is primarily from fossil fuel precursors, but methane is a natural precursor, and the very low natural background level of ozone at ground level is considered safe.

-So these levels of pollution also depends on the weather.
-A cold dry weather may yield more PM10 pollution due to heating.
-A sunny weather without wind may increase the level of ozone pollution, while some rain may "clean" the particles, I guess.
+And of course these levels of pollution also depends on the weather.
+A cold weather may yield more PM10 pollution due to heating.
+A sunny weather may increase the level of ozone pollution, while some rain may "clean" the particles, I guess.
+So many factors contribute to air pollution.

 Concerning the first part of 2020, let's try to compare the above pollution values with the ones recorded in the 2 previous years.

-## Air Quality from 2018 to 2020
+## Monthly air quality from 2018 to 2020

 We already have the data for 2020, so we now fetch the data for the same range of days (january 1 to may 22), but for 2018 and 2019.
 The data from previous years (<2018) does not seem to be available on the web service.